 Note, too, Manning’s openness to the most extreme forms of worldliness, as exemplified by his recommendation of Madonna, “The Material Girl.”

 In The Signature of Jesus Manning promotes the dangerous practice of centering prayer, which involves chanting “a sacred word” to empty the mind and allegedly enter into silent experiential communion with God within:

-Manning also encourages the use of mantras and emptying the mind in The Ragamuffin Gospel.
-He instructs Christians to repeat an eight-word mantra (“The Lord is my Shepherd, I lack nothing”) for 10 minutes.
-He says:
+Manning encourages the use of mantras to empty the mind.
+He recommends repeating an eight-word mantra (“The Lord is my Shepherd, I lack nothing”) for 10 minutes.

 Manning promotes silent meditation.
 As noted earlier, he once spent six months in isolation in a cave in Spain.
 He meditates in silence each day.
 He spends eight days a year at a Jesuit retreat center in Colorado during which he speaks only 45 minutes each day.
 His spiritual director is a Dominican nun.

 Manning calls centering prayer a “GREAT DARKNESS” (The Signature of Jesus, p.
 145) and an entire chapter of his book is devoted to “Celebrate the Darkness.”
 He claims that the darkness of centering prayer is caused by the human ego being broken and spiritual healing being achieved, but since the practice is not supported by Scripture that is presumption and not faith.